Winter

 Since the day I found them, my grandma’s jeans have become my most beloved pair of trousers.
 Thousands of miles have separated me from my grandmother since I was young, but when I wear her jeans, it feels like she is with me.
 Pulling on her jeans, I am reminded of my genes: all of those qualities that I admire about my grandmother exist somewhere within me too. – Haley G.

-To learn more about Haley’s jeans and label, stay tuned for a special episode of The Museum of Where We Are podcast to debut this spring/summer!
+To learn more about Haley’s jeans and label, listen to The Museum of Where We Are Podcast, Season 4, Episode 2!

 Jhumka Earrings